 Direct Metal Laser Sintering (DMLS)

-Direct metal laser sintering (DMLS) additive manufacturing process utilizes a fine laser beam to weld and fuse metal powder to manufacture metal parts.
+In Direct metal laser sintering (DMLS) additive manufacturing process fine laser beam is used to weld and fuse metal powder and manufacture metal parts.
 Resolution of 3D printed metal parts depends on the powdered metal particle size, laser beam and bed movement.

 Compared to selective laser melting, DMLS does not melt metal particles.
 It heats metal particles so that their surface gets welded with each other.